delpinolisette/javascript-notes/javascript_reference.md

 For content that is loaded as soon as the page is. place the script in the `<head></head>` tags.

 For scripts that fetch information as the browser loads, such as retrieving browser versions and geolocation (above) place the scriptin the `<body></body>` tags.

+JS accepts a semicolon at the end of every statement!!! but it's certainly not necessary.

+notice that you can use html comments structure or just `//` while commenting in a js script. (this is most useful when writing code in a separate js file.)

+### Script Execution Mechanics:

+Type 1: Immediate Execution

+- immediate statements, they need information from the browser and load content as the page loads
+- these scripts usually placed in body tag.

+Type 2: Deffered Scripts